 What kinds of therapy do you offer?

-All of our therapists work in an integrative way, which means that although we are each trained in a variety of therapeutic models, we tailor our approach to each individual and each particular challenge.
-The particular methods we tend to use the most are Cognitive Behavioural Therapy (CBT), Transactional Analysis (TA) and Acceptance and Commitment Therapy (ACT).
-To learn more about these styles of working, have a look at our Useful Links page.
+I work in an integrative way, which means that although I am trained in a variety of therapeutic models, I tailor my approach to each individual and each particular challenge.
+The particular methods I tend to use the most are Cognitive Behavioural Therapy (CBT), Transactional Analysis (TA) and Acceptance and Commitment Therapy (ACT).
+To learn more about these styles of working, have a look at my Useful Links page.

 Is there a difference between Counselling and Psychotherapy?